RedisTimeSeries/RedisTimeSeries/docs/commands.md

 The command returns the entries with labels matching the specified filter.
 The returned entries are complete, that means that the name, labels and all the samples that match the range are returned.

-The returned array will contain key1,labels1,values1,...,keyN,labelsN,valuesN, with labels and values being also of array data types.
-By default, the labels array will be an empty Array for each of the returned time-series.
-If the `WITHLABELS` option is specified the labels Array will be filled with label-value pairs that represent metadata labels of the time-series.
+The returned array will contain key1,labels1,lastsample1,...,keyN,labelsN,lastsampleN, with labels and lastsample being also of array data types.
+By default, the labels array will be an empty Array for each of the returned time series.

+If the `WITHLABELS` or `SELECTED_LABELS` option is specified the labels Array will be filled with label-value pairs that represent metadata labels of the time series.

 #### Examples